doaaabulatifa/petQuest/README.md

 6. Go to supabase.com, and in your account go to connect, then connection string, url, and copy and paste this URL and paste it in your ".env.local" file in DATABASE_URL:
 7. Swap [password] for your Supabase database password (to reset this, go to settings, then database, then reset database password)
 8. In Supabase, open the query editor and paste the contents of seed.sql
-9. Set up clerk project and follow the steps to connect it to your project
+9. Set up clerk project and follow the steps to connect it to your project.
+Follow the instructions here: https://clerk.com/docs/quickstarts/nextjs
+10. Install react-toastify by running 'npm install --save react-toastify' in the terminal.
+Read more here: https://www.npmjs.com/package/react-toastify
-10. Run npm run dev to start the development server
+11. Run npm run dev to start the development server
-11. Open http://localhost:3000 with your browser to see the site
+12. Open http://localhost:3000 with your browser to see the site
-12. On http://Vercel.com , click new project, then link your github repo, and paste the environmental keys before pressing deploy
+13. On http://Vercel.com , click new project, then link your github repo, and paste the environmental keys before pressing deploy

 ## Potential future features

 ---

-- Feature 1
-- Feature 2
-- Feature 3
-- Feature 4
+- Enquiry form is sent to user
+- Responsive on all screen sizes
+- Upload image for pet post
+- Searchbar on pets page
+- Loading icon for data loading on page
+- Like and save posts